-INSIDE: How to make a fabric felt liner for a plastic milk crate rolling cart to hide your stuff.
+INSIDE: How to make an easy fabric felt liner for a plastic milk crate rolling cart to hide – and secure – your stuff.

 My sister is a travelling school therapist.
 She carts her therapy materials from her car to a classroom, and does this at several schools.